csudhlib/primo-explore-report-problem/README.md

 [![npm](https://img.shields.io/npm/v/primo-explore-report-problem.svg)](https://www.npmjs.com/package/primo-explore-report-problem)

-*Note: These instructions are not up-to-date*

 ## Features
-A banner with a link to report a problem/bug appears below the "send to" actions in the details view.
-The text of the banner is configurable, and clicking the button will redirect to an external URL and pass the parameters of the current search to that URL.
-This can be used to auto-fill an external "report problem" form.
+A banner with a form to report a problem/bug appears above the "get/view it" section in the details view.
+The text of the banner is configurable, and clicking the button will open up a form below the banner.
+The form data is processed using an external php page. _see example at `src/php/report.php`_

 ### Screenshot
 ![screenshot](screenshot.png)